tomlurge/mteam/how2setupHadoop.md

 #### check permissions

-	sudo chown hduser:hadoop -R /home/hadoop/namenode
+	sudo chown hadoop:hadoop -R /home/hadoop/namenode
-	sudo chmod 777 -R /home/hadoop/namenode
+	sudo chmod 755 -R /home/hadoop/namenode

-#### Initialze namenode as user 'hdfs':
+#### Initialze namenode

-	su hdfs
-	hdfs namenode -format
+	/usr/local/hadoop/bin/hdfs namenode -format

 see [https://hadoop.apache.org/docs/current/hadoop-project-dist/hadoop-hdfs/HDFSCommands.html#namenode](https://hadoop.apache.org/docs/current/hadoop-project-dist/hadoop-hdfs/HDFSCommands.html#namenode).
 This commad doesn't reformat the disk.
 It rather initializes some sort of file-database that grows on demand.
 It is possible to limit it's grow by e.g. setting a minimum of disk space that should remain untouched by HDFS.
-Note that hadoop namenode -format command should be executed once before we start using Hadoop.
+Note that hdfs namenode -format command should be executed once before we start using Hadoop.
 If this command is executed again after Hadoop has been used, it'll destroy all the data on the Hadoop file system.

 #### start HDFS
 We only start HDFS.
 So far we don't need YARN (start-yarn.sh).
 And start-all.sh is deprecated.

-	su hduser
 	start-dfs.sh

 Check the web interface for the NameNode if everything went well.